boazbk/crypto/lec_24_policy.md

 The impetus for the current iteration of the security vs privacy debate were the [Snowden revelations](http://www.theguardian.com/us-news/the-nsa-files) on the massive scale of surveillance by the NSA on citizens in the U.S. and around the globe.
 Concurrently, in plain sight, companies such as Apple, Google, Facebook, and others are also collecting massive amounts of information on their users.
 Some of the backlash to the Snowden revelations was increased pressure on companies to support stronger "end-to-end" encryption such as some data does not reside on companies' servers, that have become suspect.
-We're now seeing some "backlash to the backlash" with law enforcement and government officials around the globe trying to ban such encryption technlogoy or mandate government backdoors.
+We're now seeing some "backlash to the backlash" with law enforcement and government officials around the globe trying to ban such encryption technology or mandate government backdoors.

 ### FBI vs Apple case